asier13/Python-Trading-Bot/README.md

 Backtest_strategy() uses the following parameters:
 Inital bank, which is the money the user will use for testing the strategy.
 Percentages for TPs, where the user will adjust them depending on the asset they want to test the strategy on.
-Percentages for SLs, very important to keep the drawdown low and maintain a management risk and security on the position/bank balance.
-Depending on the asset and risk management of the user, the SLs will be higher or lower.
+Percentages for SL, very important to keep the drawdown low and maintain a management risk and security on the position/bank balance.
+Depending on the asset and risk management of the user, the SL will be higher or lower.
 RSI values for buys, the user will set these values depending on where the bot will start executing the trades, which also depends on the asset and timeframe used.
 RSI values for TPs, is if the percentage for TPs doesn't reach their targets but does trigger the value of RSI TPs, a sell trade will be executed to avoid loss on profits or on the position.
 I will explain later on why this is necessary.